 We offer Family Based Treatment (FBT) for adolescents and young adults with eating disorders (the Maudsley Approach).
 FBT is the only research supported effective treatment for adolescents with eating disorders.
 Controlled research studies have demonstrated that FBT is an effective intervention for adolescents with anorexia nervosa with reported success rates as high as 80-90% within the home environment.
 These promising statistics can reduce costly admissions to residential or inpatient treatment facilities and allow the family to avoid the turmoil of separation.

 The focus of FBT is empowering and supporting parents to take charge their child’s weight restoration and symptom reduction with the eventual goal of returning control to the child when it is determined he/she can be entrusted to resume their normal developmental path.

-Learn more about FBT from SLBMI’s Eating Disorders Program Director, Dr. Laura Huff, in the video below.
+Learn more about FBT from SLBMI’s Eating Disorders Program team member, Dr. Laura Huff, in the video below.

 We also offer complimentary Parent Workshops; please click here for additional information.